 - Metric Chart - displays a single numeric metric result

 - Pie Chart - The pie chart depicts values as slices of a circle.

 - Donut - This type is functionally identical to a pie chart, however it has a blank center and can support multiple statistics at once.

 - Choropleth - This visualization type plots your data on a map.

 - Table - The table visualization organizes your metric result in a table.

 The Saved Metrics view gives you a central location to manage all of your Saved Metrics.
 To access this view, navigate to the ‘Explore’ tab and select ‘Go to Saved Metrics’ in the top, left-hand corner.

 In this view, you can manage all of your Saved Metrics.
 Find what you are looking for quickly by sorting metrics alphabetically or by date, filtering based on user-defined tags, or searching by name.
 A detailed preview of your query including the visualization and information on the query parameters is available by clicking on a query.
 Finally, you can select the settings icon to perform a variety of actions on a query like cloning, deleting, sharing, and downloading.

-This is the list of all Chargify data sources available to you for building metrics.
+This is the list of all Advanced Billing data sources available to you for building metrics.